 Published By Janet Gershen-Siegel at May 27th, 2018

-This is in a nutshell how long your firm has been working with business credit.
+This is in a nutshell how long your firm has been working with credit.
 Obviously newer firms will have short credit histories.
 Although there is not so much you can particularly do about that, do not fret.
 Credit reporting bureaus will also inspect your personal credit score and your history of payments.

-If your own personal credit is excellent, and especially if you have a fairly lengthy credit history, then your consumer credit can come to the rescue of your business.
+If your own personal credit is excellent, and especially if you have a fairly lengthy credit history, then your consumer credit can come to the rescue of your biz.
 So, that is, you did not just get your very first credit card recently.

 Naturally the converse is also true.
 Hence if your personal credit history is bad, then it will impact your company credit scores until your company and consumer credit can be separated.